United Kingdom–Yemen relations

 United Kingdom–Yemen relations have existed since the independence of South Yemen.
 The United Kingdom and Yemen have a long history of bilateral relations, dating back to the 20th century when the UK played a significant role in the region as a colonial power.
-The UK was a key influence on the modern state of Yemen, as it played a role in the creation of the independent South Yemen, which it had colonised previously.
+The UK was a key influence on the modern state of Yemen, as it played a role in the creation of the independent South Yemen, which it had colonized previously.
 However, relations recently have been quite mixed, due to the United Kingdom’s involvement in the Yemeni Civil War.
-Yemen has an embassy in London, and the United Kingdom has one consulate in Hodeidah and an embassy based in Sana'a, however its operations have been suspended due to the Yemeni Civil War.
+Yemen has an embassy in London, and the United Kingdom has one consulate in Hodeidah and an embassy based in Sana'a, however, its operations have been suspended due to the Yemeni Civil War.

-Relations are quite complex, including British colonialism, the Yemeni Civil War, geostrategy and counter-terrorism.
-The United Kingdom is a longstanding donor to the humanitarian relief effort in Yemen, and provides training to the Saudi and Yemeni forces in order to combat the Houthi rebels.
+Relations are quite complex, including British colonialism, the Yemeni Civil War, geostrategy, and counter-terrorism.
+The United Kingdom is a longstanding donor to the humanitarian relief effort in Yemen and provides training to the Saudi and Yemeni forces in order to combat the Houthi rebels.

-The United Kingdom has a non resident ambassador in Muscat.
+The United Kingdom has a non-resident ambassador in Muscat.
 Yemen has an embassy in London.

 History

 19th and 20th century

-Yemenis arrived in the United Kingdom as early as 1860, making them the longest established Arab community in the United Kingdom.
+Yemenis arrived in the United Kingdom as early as 1860, making them the longest-established Arab community in the United Kingdom.
 Tensions after World War I led to Yemenis rioting in South Shields alongside others.
 As a result, many were deported back to Yemen, which perhaps was a great downfall in the relationship between the Yemenis and the United Kingdom.

 Yemenis then began leaving the United Kingdom, possibly due to the reunification of Yemen.
 Saudi Arabia was normally the best destination for Yemenis trying to leave the United Kingdom.
 However, as a result of the Gulf War, Saudi Arabia expelled over a million Yemeni workers, sharply deteriorating Saudi-Yemeni relations.
 This consequently led to the United Kingdom receiving a large number of Yemenis from Saudi Arabia.
 Today, approximately 80,000 reside in the United Kingdom, with the majority living in Birmingham.